The six priorities 2024–2027:

 The EMU will actively promote the cultural, educational, and societal relevance of music and art schools in Europe:

-- Developing and implementing a strategy for initiatives at EU level, building on and supporting national strategies
+- Develop and implement an advocacy strategy building on and supporting national initiatives.

 - Advocate for free and high-quality Early Childhood Music Education (ECME) across all European countries.